#Travel140 Travel Tips – Holiday Edition

 Ironically, the best days for holiday travel are the days you’re least likely to be able to.
 Think about it: You want to travel when everyone else is busy at work.
 Trouble is, you’re usually in that “everyone else” category.

-That could mean burning a few vacation days to get back home (or get away from home).
-If you can afford to be contrarian, do it.
-It could be the difference between the family seeing Santa instead of the Grinch when you arrive.
+It might mean burning a few vacation days to get back home (or get away from home) but, if you can afford to be contrarian, do it.
+If you can’t afford the vacation days, find out if you can work remotely.
+If possible, volunteer to switch your days off, working a long stretch to be off before or after the holiday.
+It’s worth the trade-off to travel a few days before the holidays because it could be the difference between the family seeing Santa instead of the Grinch when you arrive.

 We’d love to hear about your experiences!
 When do you think is the best time to travel during the holidays?
 Any experiences you’d care to share?
 Feel free to share your favorite travel tips, too.
 We’ll re-post the best tips, so be sure to include your Twitter handle and a link to your blog, if you have one.
 Or click for more #Travel140!